kgar/ng-validation-framework/to-do.md

 # To Do 📃
-- Try this: Make async validation occur only at form submission time
+- Restore async validation functionality
-  - Put the KingOfTheHillValidator in an ActivatedValidator and use as AsyncValidator in formgroup
+  - Wire up form service submit() to make the async validation check and return the result as a finite observable
-  - Update submit() to activate validators, update validity of the form, create observable of awaiting validation, and return success or failure of form submission
+  - Set up a loading spinner for the consumer to use until the request is done
-  - Create service that creates observable to await pending validation until it's either valid or invalid
+  - Can manual validation be set so that it decorates one time and then no longer applies until next submit attempt?
 - Refactor: Separate async and sync validators out of AppValidator
 - Refactor: Get a better name for AppValidator and for for the "fn".
 - Review submit-time AsyncValidation and synchronous validation.
 Make any to-do's based on refactor opportunities.